Ktejas9464/HC_Repository/1 C_Programs/2 Problems on numbers/readme.txt

 Problems on numbers
 ==================================================================================
 1_DivideTwoNumbers
-Write a program that divides two numbers
+Write a C program that divides two numbers

 ==================================================================================
-2_PrintString_5_times
+2_PrintString_multiple_times
-Program to print 5 times “Hello World” on screen
+Accept a number from user and print "Hello World" that many times on screen

 ==================================================================================
-3_Print_5to1
+3_Print_Numbers_ReverseOrder
-Program to print 5 to 1 numbers on screen
+Accept a positive number from user and print numbers starting from that number till 1

 ==================================================================================
-4_CheckNumber_DivisibleBy5
+4_CheckDivisibility
-Accept one number and check whether it is divisible by 5 or not
+Accept a number from user.
+Accept another number from user and display whether first number is divisible by second number

 ==================================================================================
 5_PrintCharacter_SpecifiedNumberOfTimes